Candid views of KPMG’s audit leaders as well as senior government audit professionals on the value of an audit.

 Audit has proved its worth over the years, to organizations and their stakeholders: investors and companies, tax payers and governments – and society as a whole.
 But as the events of the last decade have shown, it’s time for change – for a revolution in audit thinking and execution.
 Business has changed, issues of public trust have arisen, stakeholder needs have evolved, and audit needs to keep up.
 That’s why we created the Value of Audit project.

-Throughout this report, our interviewees explore and address these themes helping to provide fresh perspectives based on their country’s operations.
-We hope that sharing the knowledge and experience of our government audit leaders from around the world will spur discussion and help lead to a further sharing of information across borders to help inform decisions.
+Throughout this report, our interviewees explore and address these themes providing fresh perspectives based on their country’s operations.
+We hope that sharing the knowledge and experience of our government audit leaders from around the world will spur discussion and lead to a further sharing of information across borders to help inform decisions.